Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Results

-Here, $\beta_o$ is the model intercept, $\beta_1$, $\beta_2$, and $\beta_3$ are the fixed coefficients for force, speed, and the force-speed interaction, $\rho$ is the coefficient for the random effect due to participant ID, and $\epsilon$ is the model's residual.
-Unlike the statistical analysis results for $K$, the cutoff frequency was significantly affected by the sliding speed ($F(1,211) = 25.068$, $p < 0.001$).
-However, also no significant effects of the applied force ($F(1,176) = 1.12$, $p = 0.291$), the speed-force interaction ($F(1,207) = 0.715$, $p = 0.399$), and the between-participant effect (Estimate: $4.41 \times 10^{4}$, SE: $2.43 \times 10^{4}$, $Z = 1.816$, $ p = 0.069$) were found.
-Hence, only the finger speed significantly affects the cutoff frequency $\omega_o$; the corresponding fixed coefficient, $\beta_2$, has a value of 13.811~Hz/mm/s, meaning that for every increase in speed by 1~mm/s, the cutoff frequency increases by 13.811~Hz (with respect to an intercept, $\beta_o$, of 385.68~Hz).
-Next to the GLMM analysis, we also performed a post-hoc Wilcoxon signed-rank test to evaluate if the cutoff frequencies across the participants statistically differ with sliding speeds for different forces; see bars at the top of Figure ~\ref{fig: elecmech_cutoff} for the significantly different pairs.
+These analyses show that only the finger speed significantly affects the cutoff frequency $\omega_o$ with a corresponding fixed coefficient, $\beta_2$, value of 13.811~Hz/mm/s.
+This result indicates that for every 1~mm/s increase in speed, the cutoff frequency increases by 13.811~Hz, relative to an intercept, $\beta_o$, of 385.68~Hz.
+Multiplying this coefficient by the difference between the lowest and highest speeds yields a total increase of 1104~Hz.
+Additionally, dividing the coefficient by the mean cutoff frequency at the lowest speed indicates a 2.47\% increase in cutoff frequency for each unit increase in speed.

+Next to the GLMM analysis, we also performed a post-hoc Wilcoxon signed-rank test to evaluate if the cutoff frequencies across the participants statistically differ with sliding speeds for different forces; see bars at the top of Figure~\ref{fig: elecmech_cutoff} for the significantly different pairs.
 The post-hoc analysis showed a significant difference in cutoff frequency across sliding speeds, particularly between the lower and higher speed ranges.
 However, as the applied force increased, the cutoff frequency remained insignificant at higher force levels (60–100~mm/s).

 Based on our GLMM analysis results, we propose the following empirical model that can be used to predict the electrovibration-induced finger friction dynamics as a function of the sliding speed, $\nu$: